-Criterion Finding Recommendation Land a (\$Mar2021) Works (\$Mar2021) Total costs - 9,877,500 Essential works Road upgrades are consistent with the EWL.
+Criterion Finding Recommendation Land ^a (\$Mar2021) Works (\$Mar2021) Total costs - 9,877,500 Essential works Road upgrades are consistent with the EWL.
 Shared paths will be delivered via conditions of consent.
-Remove shared paths from the works schedule. - -1,174,968 Nexus Nexus is established for road upgrades. - - - We require more information and justification to establish nexus for stormwater upgrades.
-At this stage, we have not included stormwater upgrade costs in the plan. - -1,390,810 Reasonable cost - Works The cost of works is reasonable. - - - Apportionment Apportionment is reasonable. - - - Total IPART-recomn nended cost adjustment - -2,565,778 Total IPART-assesse - 7,311,722 ^a There are no land costs for transport works in SLS CP.
+Remove shared paths from the works schedule. - -1,174,968 Nexus Nexus is established for road and stormwater upgrades. - - - Reasonable cost - Works The cost of works is reasonable. - - - Apportionment Apportionment is reasonable. - - - Total IPART-recommended cost adjustment -1,174,968 Total IPART-assessed reasonable cost 8,702,532 a.
+There are no land costs for transport works in SLS CP.
 Source: SLS CP works schedule and IPART calculations.